 Bab Marrakech is one of the main gateways into the medina.
-Although the arched gap in the tall wall could hardly be called exceptional, the adjacent clock tower does add a certain charm to this section of wall.
+Although the arched gap in the tall wall could hardly be called exceptional, the adjacent clock tower does add a certain charm to this section of the wall.

 A huge former Roman Catholic church, Sacre Coeur Cathedral was built in the 1930s.
 Painted in gleaming white, the front is flanked by two tall towers.

 Although visitors are not permitted to enter Casablanca’s Royal Palace, it’s a great place to make a quick photo stop.
-The detailed architecture of the main gate is impressive, and you can see the armed police officers who pace the front tiled courtyard, ready to defend the palace if necessary.
+The detailed architecture of the main gate is impressive and you can see the armed police officers who pace the front tiled courtyard, ready to defend the palace if necessary.